rails/webpacker/docs/deployment.md

 We're essentially doing the following here:

-* Creating an app on Heroku
+* Creating an app on Heroku.
-* Creating a Postgres database for the app (this is assuming that you're using Heroku Postgres for your app)
+* Creating a Postgres database for the app (this is assuming that you're using Heroku Postgres for your app).
 * Adding the Heroku NodeJS and Ruby buildpacks for your app.
 This allows the `npm` or `yarn` executables to properly function when compiling your app - as well as Ruby.
-* Pushing your code to Heroku and kicking off the deployment
+* Pushing your code to Heroku and kicking off the deployment.

 ## Nginx